hlrs-fcg/spada_fcg_fork/irspec/spatial.md

   compute for i, j in [1:I-1, 1:J-1] {
     // Within this compute block:
-    // c is in scope, westwards, and output is in scope }
+    // c is in scope, westwards, input and output are in scope }

 }